(Last updated: September 2014.)

 Surly Long Haul Trucker (£1150)

-While not as easy to find in the UK as the Kona or Ridgeback, the Surly Long Haul Trucker is perhaps the most well-renowned of the bikes in this list.
-A very popular choice Stateside, it’s a supremely versatile and well-balanced on– and off-road adventure touring bike at a price affordable to many, also available in a 26″ wheel size for short riders and developing-world touring.
+While not as easy to find in the UK as the Kona or Ridgeback, particularly online, the Surly Long Haul Trucker is perhaps the most well-renowned of the bikes in this list.
+It’s a supremely versatile and well-balanced on– and off-road adventure touring bike at a price affordable to many, also available in a 26″ wheel size for short riders and developing-world touring.
 You’re left to choose your own racks and mudguards.
+Distributed in the UK by Ison, any local bike shop worth its salt will be able to get you one of these.

 More Premium Road Touring Bikes

 The following models have been recommended by readers as fitting this category.
 Some of them are on the budget end, some straying into the top end, but I’ve listed them for the sake of completeness: